Processing math: 56%

 Expansion

-Let $A(z),B(z)$ be function with expansion around $a,b$, respectively.
+Let A(z),B(z) be function with expansion around a,b, respectively.

-Truncation at $k=j$
+Truncation at k=j

-For $D$ a linear operator with $D^{n+1}X^{n}=0$ in an $\mathbb C$-algebra with unit and infinite sums, we find
+For D a linear operator with Dn+1Xn=0 in an C-algebra with unit and infinite sums, we find

 Differential operators

-For $a=0$ and $D=Y\frac{\partial}{\partial X}$, we use ${j \choose k}=\frac{1}{k!}\frac{j!}{(j-k)!}$ and find
+For a=0 and D=YX, we use {j \choose k}=\frac{1}{k!}\frac{j!}{(j-k)!} and find

-$A(D)\,B(X) =\sum_{j=0}^\infty B^{(j)}(b) \dfrac{1}{j!} \left( \sum_{k=0}^j A^{(k)}(0) {\large{j \choose k}} Y^k (X-b)^{j-k} \right)$.
+A(D)\,B(X) =\sum_{j=0}^\infty B^{(j)}(b) \dfrac{1}{j!} \left( \sum_{k=0}^j A^{(k)}(0) {\large{j \choose k}} Y^k (X-b)^{j-k} \right).

 Shift operator

-For $A=\exp$, i.e. $A^{(k)}(0)=1$, we use $(u+v)^j=\sum_{k=0}^j {j \choose k} u^k v^{j-k}$ and find
+For A=\exp, i.e. A^{(k)}(0)=1, we use (u+v)^j=\sum_{k=0}^j {j \choose k} u^k v^{j-k} and find

-$A(D)\,B(X) =\sum_{j=0}^\infty B^{(j)}(b) \dfrac{1}{j!} (Y+(X-b))^j=B(Y+X)$.
+A(D)\,B(X) =\sum_{j=0}^\infty B^{(j)}(b) \dfrac{1}{j!} (Y+(X-b))^j=B(Y+X).

 Direct prove

-Note that the last bit can be proven more directly by Taylor expansion of $f(x+h)$ around $x$:
+Note that the last bit can be proven more directly by Taylor expansion of f(x+h) around x:

-$f(x+h)=\sum_{k=0}^\infty\frac{1}{k!}f^{(k)}(x)\cdot((x+h)-x)^k=\sum_{k=0}^\infty\frac{1}{k!}\left(h\frac{\partial}{\partial x}\right)^k f(x)=\exp(h\frac{\partial}{\partial x})\,f(x)$.
+f(x+h)=\sum_{k=0}^\infty\frac{1}{k!}f^{(k)}(x)\cdot((x+h)-x)^k=\sum_{k=0}^\infty\frac{1}{k!}\left(h\frac{\partial}{\partial x}\right)^k f(x)=\exp(h\frac{\partial}{\partial x})\,f(x).

 Curiously, note how therefore the approximation to a tangent can be expressed as